xiix0/scam/README.md

-The difference between a Miracle and a Fact is exactly the difference between a mermaid and a seal.
+The last thing one knows in constructing a work is what to put first.
-		-- Mark Twain
+		-- Blaise Pascal